 - Remove eggs from refrigerator and use a slotted spoon to carefully place them into boiling water.
 Do not crowd eggs in pan.

-- Reduce heat, cover pan, and simmer for EXACTLY 6 minutes.
+- Reduce heat, cover pan, and simmer for EXACTLY 6 minutes (or up to 9 minutes for firmer eggs).
 While eggs are cooking, prepare an ice bath for the eggs in a large bowl.

-- After 6 minutes, use the slotted spoon to remove the eggs from the boiling water and immediately submerge them in the prepared ice bath for 10 minutes to halt the cooking process.
+- After the allotted time, use the slotted spoon to remove the eggs from the boiling water and immediately submerge them in the prepared ice bath for 10 minutes to halt the cooking process.

 Now you're ready to cover the your eggs with sausage!